seapoe1809/Hidra/README.md

 # Darnahi · Project Hidra v1.0

+Hidra is an option to allow health providers to set up direct risk pool to allow patients to sign up for a base plan.
+Paying a token amount gives you access best rate for health services.ndin
+The project Hidra offers Plan 1.1 (cost of good+10% margin best rate) for Individual.

 Encrypted enrollment, identity, and Bitcoin payments for hospitals and individuals.
 This allows providers, pharmacies, labs to connect directly with patients.
 For outside US only.